keajs/kea-docs/docs/introduction/what-is-kea.md

 [sagas](/docs/effects/sagas), [websockets](/docs/plugins/websockets) and much more.

 Finally, Kea is not a theoretical project.
 It's built by people who build complex applications for a living.
-Kea has been used in [several huge projects](/), consisting of hundreds of logics between thousands of components.
-It has scaled really well in all cases!
+Kea has been used in [several large projects](/), which consist of hundreds of logics that cover thousands of components.
+It has scaled really well every time!

 ## What is Kea *not* good for?